josuneha/AzureVision/Instructions/3-object-detection.md

 6. After the program has completed, view the resulting **output.jpg** file to see the detected objects in the image.

+## Save your results
+Save the results in the console (paste in Notepad or take screenshot).
+You will send an email by the end of the labs with the selected picture and results.
 ## More information

 For more information about object detection with the Custom Vision service, see the [Custom Vision documentation](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/).